-BODY PROTECTION: Use body protection appropriate for task.
-Clothing such as protective coveralls with long sleeves and full-length legs is suggested.
-Full-body chemical protective clothing is recommended for emergency response procedures.
-If necessary, refer to the OSHA Technical Manual (Section VII: Personal Protective Equipment).
-If a hazard of injury to the feet exists due to falling objects, rolling objects, where objects may pierce the soles of the feet or where employee's feet may be exposed to electrical hazards, use foot protection, as described in U.S. OSHA 29 CFR 1910.136 and the Canadian CSA Standard Z195-02, Protective Footwear.
+BODY PROTECTION (continued): If a hazard of injury to the feet exists due to falling objects, rolling objects, where objects may pierce the soles of the feet or where employee's feet may be exposed to electrical hazards, use foot protection, as described in U.S. OSHA 29 CFR 1910.136 and the Canadian CSA Standard Z195-02, Protective Footwear.